 - Install Linux inside Chrome OS and switch between Chrome OS and Linux using keyboard shortcuts, thanks to crouton.

-In this article, we shall see the third method, installing Ubuntu using crouton.
+In this article, we shall see the third method: installing Ubuntu using crouton.

-Why install Ubuntu in Chromebook using crouton?
+Why install Ubuntu on a Chromebook using crouton?

 Moreover, the Download directory will be shared between Linux and Chrome OS.
 This is an added advantage.

 Also, a typical Linux install will take at least 6 GB.
-This method will take around 2 GB at max.
+This method will take around 2 GB max.

 On the downside, this method is limited to Ubuntu Linux.
 You cannot install other Linux distributions using this method.

-This tutorial has been performed on Asus C300 Chromebook that has Intel Celeron processor, 32 GB SSD and 4GB RAM.
+This tutorial has been performed on an Asus C300 Chromebook that has Intel Celeron processor, 32 GB SSD and 4GB RAM.

 Part 1: Enable developer mode

-When it boots into Recovery Mode, you’ll see an ‘error’ message:
+When it boots into Recovery Mode, you’ll see an error message:

 Chrome OS is missing or damaged.